-Indicator Target/Policy Outcome Relevant Objectives Performance Amount of new employment development (Class B uses) completed in South Blackpool at Blackpool Airport Corridor and lands close to the M55 (including take up of available land supply and redevelopment of existing sites) Support major new business/industrial development at sustainable locations in South Blackpool 3, 17 In 2021/22 1.15 hectares of allocated employment land was taken up.
-This was at Blackpool Business Park in the Enterprise Zone.

-Indicator Target/Policy Outcome Relevant Objectives Performance Amount of existing employment land redeveloped to provide business/industrial facilities (Class E(g)i, B2 and B8 uses in South Blackpool (Redeveloped land includes brownfield sites and previously developed land).
-Support the redevelopment of existing employment sites within South Blackpool 3, 17 In 2021/22 750m 2 of industrial/business land within the defined main employment areas in South Blackpool redeveloped for new B class uses.
-This was for the extension of a warehouse on Clifton Industrial estate.
+Indicator Target/Policy Outcome Relevant Objectives Performance Amount of new employment development (Class B uses) completed in South Blackpool at Blackpool Airport Corridor and lands close to the M55 (including take up of available land supply and redevelopment of existing sites) Support major new business/industrial development at sustainable locations in South Blackpool 3, 17 In 2022/23 there was no take-up of allocated employment land.
+As of 31st March 2023 there is 19.52ha of allocated employment land available.
+Amount (sqm) of completed supporting services at the Enterprise Zone.
+Support major new business/industrial development at sustainable locations in South Blackpool.
+3, 17 There were no developments completed in 2022/23 that provided supporting services to the Blackpool Airport Enterprise Zone.
+Amount of existing employment land redeveloped to provide business/industrial Support the redevelopment of existing employment sites 3, 17 In 2022/23 1,800m2 of industrial/business land within the defined main employment areas in South Blackpool was redeveloped for new B class uses.
+This involved for the erection of a new storage and distribution building on Clifton industrial Estate.

+Indicator Target/Policy Outcome Relevant Objectives Performance

+facilities (Class E(g)i, within South

+B2 and B8 uses in Blackpool

+South Blackpool

+(Redeveloped land

+includes brownfield

+sites and previously

+developed land).